Plans > Lifetime Mortgage

 Our selected advisers are rated excellent based on 7500+ reviews

-A lifetime mortgage is an increasingly popular way to turn equity locked in your property into cash.
-If you are aged 55 or over and have equity in your home, you could release tax-free cash without having to move – or use the loan to help purchase a new property.
+A lifetime mortgage is the most popular form of equity release in the UK.
+If you are aged 55 or over and own your home, you can release tax-free cash without having to sell or move.

-This form of lending is a secured loan that’s typically repaid only when you pass away or move into long-term care.
-You retain full ownership of your property in the meantime and may have the option of protecting a percentage of its value to pass to your loved ones.
+This form of lending is a secured loan that’s typically repaid, along with any accrued interest, only when you pass away or move into long-term care.
+You retain full ownership of your property and may be able to protect a percentage of its value to pass to your loved ones as inheritance.

 Here at Equity Release Wise, we bring you access to the best quotes and deals through one of the UK’s largest and best-established equity release specialists.
 Find out what’s possible for you: check here or talk to one of our friendly consultants by calling 0808 178 3055 or request a call back.

-A lifetime mortgage could be ideal if you need money but don’t have enough regular income to make loan repayments.
-It releases tax-free cash through a loan secured against the value of your home.
-The loan is repaid by selling the property when you pass away or move into long-term care.
+A lifetime mortgage (sometimes called a life mortgage) could be ideal if you need money but don’t have enough regular income to make loan repayments.
+It releases tax-free cash through a loan secured against the value of your home – but with no compulsory monthly repayments.

 Read more: How does equity release work?